French cruiser Galilée: 1901–1907

 She remained with the Mediterranean Squadron the following year.
 That year, the annual fleet maneuvers were conducted from 3 to 28 July.
 The ship was present for the exercises, but instead of taking an active role, she escorted the battleship Bouvet, which hosted the admiral in charge of supervising the maneuvers.
 The ship continued to serve in the squadron through 1902.
 During the 1902 fleet maneuvers, which began on 7 July, the Northern Squadron attempted to force a passage through the Strait of Gibraltar.
 The cruisers of the Mediterranean Squadron, including Galilée, conducted patrols from their base at Mers El Kébir to observe their entrance and signal the rest of the fleet.
 After successfully detecting the simulated enemy squadron, they shadowed the vessels until the rest of the Mediterranean Squadron assembled, but the Northern Squadron commander was able to shake his pursuers long enough to prevent them from intercepting his force before the end of the exercises on 15 July.
 Further maneuvers with the combined fleet took place, concluding on 5 August.

 The ship remained in service with the squadron in 1903.
 Galilée got underway on 29 January with other members of the squadron for gunnery practice in Golf-Juan.
 The exercises were interrupted two days later by a collision between two of the battleships.
 In the summer of 1904, she arrived in Tangier along with the Kléber during the Perdicaris affair.

 She continued to operate with the Mediterranean Squadron in 1904.
 She remained in service with the unit in 1905, and the following year.
 The ship took part in the fleet maneuvers that year, which began on 6 July with the concentration of the Northern and Mediterranean Squadrons in Algiers.
-The maneuvers were conducted in the western Mediterranean, alternating between ports in French North Africa and Toulon and Marseilles, France, and concluding on 4 August.
+The maneuvers were conducted in the western Mediterranean, alternating between ports in French North Africa and Toulon and Marseille, France, and concluding on 4 August.

 She was transferred to the Reserve Division of the Mediterranean Squadron in 1907.
 The ship was in a nearby dry dock in Toulon when the battleship Iéna exploded on 12 March that year.
 Galilée was present for the 1907 fleet maneuvers, which again saw the Northern and Mediterranean Squadrons unite for large-scale operations held off the coast of Morocco and in the western Mediterranean.
 The exercises consisted of two phases and began on 2 July and concluded on 20 July.